metahashorg/Node-InfrastructureTorrent/README.md

-# MetaHash torrent node
+# MetaHash InfrastructureTorrent node

-This repository contains the torrent node source code written in C++.
+This repository contains the InfrastructureTorrent node source code written in C++.
 There are two internal libraries: [libmicrohttpd2](https://github.com/metahashorg/libmicrohttpd2) and [libmhsupport](https://github.com/metahashorg/libmhsupport) used in this code.

 **Pre-built binary for ubuntu 18 available here: [releases](https://github.com/metahashorg/Node-InfrastructureTorrent/releases).**